zlatko-michailov/abc/doc/tutorials/endpoint.md

 ## Creating an `endpoint_config`
 An `endpoint` takes quite a few parameters and constants, and more may be added in future.
-All of those parameters are bundled in a class - `endpoint_config`, and constants are budled in a template parameter, which the `endpoit` keeps referencing.
+All of those parameters are bundled in a class - `endpoint_config`, and constants are bundled in a template parameter, which the `endpoint` keeps referencing.

 > It is important that the `endpoint_config` outlives the `endpoint`.